R35007/Mock-Server/README.md

   host: "localhost",
   root: process.cwd(), // all paths will be relative to this path.
 Please provide a absolute path here.
   base: "/", // all routes will be prefixed with the given baseUrl.
-  staticDir: "", // Please provide a folder path.
+  staticDir: "public", // Please provide a folder path.
 This will be hosted locally and all files will be statically accessed
   reverse: false, // If true routes will be generated in reverse order
   bodyParser: true, // Sets the bodyParser
   id: "id", // Set the id attribute here.
 Helps to do Crud Operations.
 For example: 'id': "_id"